Three Waters: South Co-op

 Interpretive Displays and Murals Interpretive displays, funded by the League of Women Voters of Corvallis will be installed throughout the South Co-op site, showing how water is conserved.
 Two large murals designed, painted and installed by the Waldorf School of Corvallis cover two 3,000 gallon rain collection tanks.
 The Murals depict the two water sources of Corvallis and their contributing mountains.
 They are the Willamette River and Rock Creek with the Cascades and Marys Peak respectively.

 Classes and Tours Beginning on April 22, 2011, Earth Day, both public and privately organized tours will be provided on a schedule at the Co-op.
-Click here to request information for upcoming tours.

-Partnerships We currently partner with the City of Corvallis, the League of Women Voters of Corvallis, OSU Schools of Mechanical Engineering and Horticulture, The Waldorf School of Corvallis, Lane Community College, JTI Supply, Green Currents and Elements Graphics.
+Partnerships We currently partner with the City of Corvallis, the League of Women Voters of Corvallis, OSU Schools of Mechanical Engineering and Horticulture, The Waldorf School of Corvallis, Lane Community College, JTI Supply, Green Currents and Element Graphics.
 If your organization would like to be a partner on this project, click here.

 How You Can Help